Usage statistics by district and region - reported by the Texas State Library and Archives Commission (TSLAC)

 What is ChalkDUST?

-ChalkDUST is a Database Usage Statistics Tool that provides one-stop access for Texas K-12 schools and open enrollment charter schools participating in the TexQuest program to access their campus or district usage statistics.
-By providing a statewide repository for TexQuest usage stats, campuses and districts across the state can be sure that they're measuring their database usage using the exact same parameters.
+ChalkDUST is a Database Usage Statistics Tool that provides one-stop access for Texas K-12 public schools and open enrollment charter schools participating in the TexQuest program to access their campus or district usage statistics.
+By providing a statewide repository for TexQuest usage statistics, campuses and districts across the state can be sure that they are measuring their TexQuest database usage using the exact same parameters.

 What statistics are available?